fe-moldark/wesleykent-website/kent_encryption_standard.markdown

 # Version 3.12
 <a href="https://github.com/fe-moldark/wesleykent-website/blob/gh-pages/assets/KEF/KES_v3-12.py" target="_blank" rel="noopener noreferrer">This version</a> is designed to work directly in a bash shell with no prompts and you can add an alias for it like `alias wallet='clear && python /home/<user>/System/Scripts/KES_v3-12.py --file /home/<user>/System/Files/wallet.kef && clear'`.
 Some notable improvements include time-based lockouts for security and a bug fix to the matrix generation that will never, ever happen in a million years (but theoretically could).
 <br><br>

+# Version 3.13
+<a href="https://github.com/fe-moldark/wesleykent-website/blob/gh-pages/assets/KEF/KES_v3-13.py" target="_blank" rel="noopener noreferrer">This version</a> fixes a bug that allows you to overwrite your KEF wallet with bad data after the decryption process appears to go through fine, but actually returns gibberish.
+I do not want to discuss how it was I discovered this bug...
+<br><br>

 # Conclusion